An Empirical Investigation of the Role of Pre-training in Lifelong Learning: Preliminaries

-\textbf{NLP benchmarks.} We perform our experiments on Split YahooQA (homogenous) and 5-dataset-NLP/ 15-dataset-NLP (diverse). \textbf{Split YahooQA} consists of 5 homogenous 2-way classification tasks and is built from a 10-way topic classification dataset \citep{zhang2015character} by randomly splitting topics into different tasks.
-Each task includes around $279k/12k$ (train/test) examples. \textbf{5-dataset-NLP} consists of text classification datasets \citep{zhang2015character} from 5 diverse domains: AGNews, Yelp, Amazon, DBPedia, and YahooQA.
-Following \citet{wang2020efficient}, we have $115k/7.6k$ (train/test) examples per task. \textbf{15-dataset-NLP}: In order to study the role of different pre-trained initializations in LL, we introduce 15-dataset-NLP, a novel suite of diverse tasks for LL.
-It consists of 15 text classification tasks covering a broad range of domains.
-Although there exists 5-dataset-NLP benchmark, we show that our introduced benchmark proves more challenging than the previous setup (see Section \ref{sec:pretrainingstudy}).
-15-dataset-NLP consists of single sentence or sentence pair classification tasks: CoLA \citep{warstadt2019neural}, BoolQ \citep{clark2019boolq}, SST-2 \citep{socher2013recursive}, QQP\footnote{https://www.quora.com/share/First-Quora-Dataset-Release-Question-Pairs}, YahooQA \citep{zhang2015character}, Yelp \citep{zhang2015character}, Event Factuality \citep{poliak2018collecting}, Argument Aspect Mining \citep{stab2018cross}, Explicit Discourse Marker Prediction \citep{prasad2019penn, kim2020implicit}, QNLI \citep{wang2018glue}, Rocstory \citep{mostafazadeh-etal-2016-corpus}, MNLI \citep{williams2018broad}, SciTail \citep{khot2018scitail}, Implicit Discourse Relation Classification \citep{prasad2019penn, kim2020implicit}, and Emotion Detection \citep{saravia-etal-2018-carer} (see Appendix~\ref{sec:dataset} for more details about this dataset).
+Below, we provide further details on the data sets we utilized for our NLP experiments: Split YahooQA (homogenous) and 5-dataset-NLP (diverse). \begin{itemize} \item \textit{Split YahooQA} consists of five homogenous 2-way classification tasks and is built from a 10-way topic classification data set (YahooQA; \citealp{zhang2015character}) by randomly splitting topics into different tasks.
+Each task includes around $279$k/$12$k (train/test) examples. \item \textit{5-dataset-NLP} consists of text classification data sets \citep{zhang2015character} from 5 diverse domains: AGNews, Yelp, Amazon, DBPedia, and YahooQA.
+Following \citet{wang2020efficient}, we have $115$k/$7.6$k (train/test) examples per task. \end{itemize}